 Tip 1.
 A cliffhanger should be abrupt

 Abruptness is a major requirement for an effective cliffhanger.
-When a cliffhanger drags and takes too many sentences to execute then it is no longer a cliffhanger, as the quality of suddenness and abruptness are lost in the process.
-Essentially, you want to shock and surprise the reader then end your chapter or book, leaving the situation to be resolved in the next chapter/book.
+When a cliffhanger takes too many sentences to execute then it is no longer a cliffhanger.
+If the the quality of suddenness and abruptness are lost then so is the suspense.
+Essentially, you want to shock and surprise the reader then end your chapter or book.
+This leaves the situation to be resolved in the next chapter/book.

 Tip 2.
 Cliffhangers should come at the end of the plot